Lightning-AI/pytorch-lightning/docs/source/advanced/optimized_multi_gpu.rst

 FairScale Activation Checkpointing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Activation checkpointing frees activations from memory as soon as they are not needed during the forward pass.
 They are then re-computed for the backwards pass as needed.

+FairScales' checkpointing wrapper also handles batch norm layers correctly unlike the PyTorch implementation, ensuring stats are tracked correctly due to the multiple forward passes.

 This saves memory when training larger models however requires wrapping modules you'd like to use activation checkpointing on.
 See `here <https://fairscale.readthedocs.io/en/latest/api/nn/misc/checkpoint_activations.html>`__ for more information.